Slack Connect guide: work with external organizations

 - People in the channel can see messages from bots and apps.
 They can also exchange messages with an app’s bot user if it’s been added to the channel.

-- Your organization’s custom apps and slash commands can only be used by your organization, but messages posted by the app or shortcut can be seen by everyone in the channel.
+- Your organization’s custom apps and shortcuts can only be used by your organization, but messages posted by the app or shortcut can be seen by everyone in the channel.

 Slack Connect for DMs

 If you’d like to communicate one-on-one with someone from an external organization, you can use a DM.
 On any Slack plan, you can start a DM by sending someone an invitation, or accepting an invitation you've received.

 Using Slack Connect